chrisdavies/tiny-date-picker/readme.md

   // Specifies the maximum date that can be selected
   max: '10/22/2016',

+  // There are two modes: dp-modal (the default) and dp-below.
+  // dp-modal makes the date picker show up as a modal.
+  // dp-below makes it show up beneath its input element.
+  mode: 'dp-below',

   // Whether to use Monday as start of the week
   weekStartsMonday: false
 });
 ```

 ## Style